BastionAI/bastionai.github.io/_posts/2025-07-10-challenges-local-ai-mobile.md

 *   **The GPU (Graphics Processing Unit):** Originally designed for rendering graphics in games, the GPU is a master of parallel processing—doing thousands of simple calculations at once.
 This makes it much better than the CPU for many AI tasks, but it's still a generalist and can be power-hungry.
 *   **The NPU (Neural Processing Unit), or Apple's "Neural Engine":** This is the star of the show for local AI.
 It's a piece of silicon designed *specifically* for one thing: the mathematical operations that are the bedrock of neural networks (like matrix multiplication).
 It's incredibly fast and energy-efficient for AI tasks, but it can't do much else.

+#### The Reality of Running an LLM on an iPhone

+So how does a language model actually *run* on this team of specialists?
+The dream is that the entire model executes on the super-efficient Neural Engine.
+The reality is far more complicated and is the source of many of our engineering headaches.

+The Neural Engine is a specialist, but it's a picky one.
+It has a specific list of mathematical operations (or "layers") that it knows how to execute at high speed.
+However, the world of AI research moves incredibly fast.
+New models from Google, Meta, or Mistral often invent novel layers and architectures that offer better performance or intelligence.
+The problem is, the NPU in your phone was designed years ago and doesn't know how to handle these new, unsupported operations.

+When an LLM is running and hits one of these unsupported layers, a costly hand-off occurs.
+The system has to stop, move all the data off the NPU, and send it over to the more general-purpose GPU to handle that one specific part.
+If the GPU can't handle it either, the task falls back to the least efficient option: the CPU.
+This creates a massive performance bottleneck.
+It's like an automated assembly line that has to stop every few seconds so a worker can run across the factory to fetch a manual tool for one specific task.

+This NPU-to-GPU-to-CPU fallback is the silent killer of performance and battery life.
+It's why a huge part of our work at BastionAI is in **model surgery**.
+We don't just quantize models; we painstakingly analyze and sometimes even rewrite parts of their architecture to ensure that every single layer is compatible with the Neural Engine.
+It's a difficult, manual process, but it's the only way to avoid these performance cliffs and deliver a smooth, efficient experience that feels truly native to the device.

+This is the reality of running LLMs on an iPhone: it's a constant battle to make new, cutting-edge AI research fit onto a piece of hardware with a fixed, unchanging set of capabilities.

 Think of it as trying to fit a car engine into a go-kart while powering it with a handful of AA batteries.

 <div class="mermaid">